Stop! Your Lease Extension in Wakefield Could Be FREE

 If you are facing a significant premium because your lease in Wakefield has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Wakefield lease extension
+Main reasons to commence your Wakefield lease extension

 Increase your lease and increase your Wakefield property value

-Banks and Building Societies will not loan monies on a short lease
+Banks and Building Societies may not finance a property on a short lease

 Lender Requirement

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Wakefield lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Wakefield lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Wakefield Lease Extension Example Cases:
+Wakefield Lease Extension Case Summaries:

-Anna, Wakefield, West Yorkshire,
+Sebastian, Wakefield, West Yorkshire,

 Wakefield case: